mlevans0/altmetric-implementation-docs/source/getting-started.rst

 #.
 Before the contract is signed, Altmetric will review your publications data to ensure we can build a configured |efi| instance.
 #.
 After the contract is signed, your |account-manager| will hand over to the Altmetric regional |implementation-contact| to begin the project, they will be your main contact point at Altmetric.
 #.
 The |implementation-contact| begins the implementation with a kick-off call.
 On the call, we will talk through the implementation process, discuss how we will collect your data to populate your configurable |efi| instance, explain the support we offer and how to improve roll-out of the |efi|, they will confirm launch timelines, and answer any questions you may have.
 It's useful to assign a key contact to the project on your team and invite your technical lead/publications manager to the kick-off meeting.
 #.
-Once your data source is agreed and received by Altmetric, we will build your customised |efi| instance.
+Once your data source is agreed and received by Altmetric, we will build your customized |efi| instance.
 You will be kept up-to-date via email.
 This typically takes around two weeks.
 #.
 When your configured instance is live and populated with your data, we send you the details of how to login, explain your dashboard and offer the opportunity for feedback.
 #.
 A training webinar will also be scheduled at this time.
 #.
 The implementation phase is now complete!
 We'll explain how you can contact our Support Team throughout your subscription to ask questions.